shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ### 1.2 Configure grid data source
 `GridFactory::create()` requires an implementation of `DataSourceInterface` as its second argument.
-So we create one that returns all salesmen we need.
+So we create one that returns all the salesmen we need.

 In our `SalesmanGridFactory`, we add a new protected method, that creates and returns data source.
-And because we want to get data from the database, we use data source created from Doctrine Query Builder.
+And because we want to get data from the database, we use a data source created from Doctrine Query Builder.

 ```diff
 + use Doctrine\ORM\EntityManagerInterface;